runpod/docs/docs/serverless/endpoints/invoke-jobs.md

 ---
 title: Invoke a Job
+description: Run Endpoints in RunPod.
 sidebar_position: 2
+tags:
+  - endpoints
+  - jobs
+  - run
+  - invoke
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page provides instructions on how to invoke a job using the Runpod API.
+This page provides instructions on how to invoke a job using the Runpod Endpoint.
+Invoke jobs to run Endpoints the way you would interact with an API.
 For information on seeing how to send an input or a request, see [Send a request](/serverless/endpoints/send-requests).

 ## Asynchronous Endpoints